 He opened by telling us that you can taste the quality in their cheeses.
 "You have to use the best milk for the best cheese," he said.
 He the read the ingredients on one of the packages, "milk, sea salt, and enzymes."
 That's it!

 How awesome is this . . . it only takes two to four days to get from the cow to the store!
 That's how fresh it is.

 Above, Botello is demonstrating how to take apart a "knot" of Queso Oaxaca, which tastes similar to Mozzarella and behaves like American string cheese.
 He told us how kids love doing this and that the big thing is to see "how thin you can go." 🙂

 We were able to walk through the plant to see the products being made and packaged, where they follow the very strict rules regarding sanitation to a T.

 After the plant tour we were treated to an amazingly delicious lunch prepared by Chef Claud Beltran.
-I told you about him when I ate at his restaurant, The Eatery, on the California Milk Advisory Board Tour.
 So I had my second scrumptious six-course cheese meal from him.
 California milk = quality cheese.
 And it all comes together.

 You can find fantastic recipes using Cacique products here, and you can find out where to get the products near you, here.
 Enjoy!